 The Company will publish an annual report on its website outlining the number of protected disclosures and (any other information required by law) in the period under review in accordance with Section 22 of the 2014 Act (as amended).

 Section 8: How to Raise a Concern Internally

-Any person raising a concern must exercise discretion and commit to keeping the reporting and investigation process confidential.
+Any person raising a concern must exercise discretion.

 Where a concern is being raised as a protected disclosure the issue should be raised with one of the following individuals: